-1st Children who are looked after and those children who were previously looked after children.
+1 st Children who are looked after and those children who were previously looked after children.
 (See note i.)
-2nd Pupils who live in the catchment area.
+2 nd Pupils who live in the catchment area.
 (See note ii.)
 3rd Pupils who have a sibling (see note iii) already attending Cobden Primary School and who will still be attending the school at the point of entry.
-4th Children of staff who are permanently employed at Cobden Primary School.
-(See note vi) 5th Pupils who have a serious medical condition or exceptional social or domestic needs that make it essential they attend the school requested.
+4th Pupils who have a serious medical condition or exceptional social or domestic needs that make it essential they attend the school requested.
 (Professional documentation confirming the situation must be submitted with the application.)
 (See note iv.)